 Now move on to your conversion tasks or make sure that everything is up to date and usable.

-Well its a pretty simple process to convert a physical computer to a virtual and most people do a fair few thousand a month/lifetime and I have seen a lot of people not cleaning up the drivers left over from the physical box, this is mainly due to inexperience or due to the fact they do not know about the drivers being left over and they wonder why then the box is unstable as the device manager and .dll’s all try and fight for resources.
-Since I wrote this about 6 years ago VMWare convertor has improved but unfortunately the devices are left as ghosts in the machine.
+Well its a pretty simple process to convert a physical computer to a virtual and most people do a fair few thousand a month/lifetime and I have seen a lot of people not cleaning up the drivers leftover from the physical box, this is mainly due to inexperience or due to the fact they do not know about the drivers being leftover and they wonder why then the box is unstable as the device manager and .dll’s all try and fight for resources.
+Since I wrote this about 6 years ago VMWare converter has improved but unfortunately, the devices are left as ghosts in the machine.